wowemulation-dev/warcraft-rs/docs/guides/mpq-archives.md

 ### Understanding Patch Chains

 World of Warcraft uses a patch chain system where newer patches override files in older archives.
-The `PatchChain` struct automates this process, ensuring you always get the most recent version of a file.
+The `PatchChain` struct automates this process, returning the highest priority version of a file.

 ### Critical Loading Order Rules